 Many publishers give away programs that are useful to the potential customers for their main product.
 These are generally small single-purpose programs that will help gather attention for the main product sold by the company.
 Again, it’s free because it brings attention to another, paid, product from the same publisher.

 There are many versions of Open Source; some include rights to re-use the program code in other projects, and some don’t.
 Large open-source projects are frequently the works of hundreds of contributors working towards creation of a larger project.

 These products include either advertising within the product, or other product installations from third-party aggregators or monetizers in the setup program.
 These products will shows offers to install other products during the download or installation, and each option will have an on-screen option to include the additional offer.
 Caution– usually, these ‘offers’ are already set to install, and you uncheck the option to skip each offer–there may be several.

 In general, programs require payment to programmers if they took a lot of work to create.
 If a program is free, there’s a reason, whether it’s shared labor (open source), or promotional (free trials and some ‘free to use’ givaways), or sponsored by either advertising or install offers.

 If you look at what you’re downloading, and where you’re downloading from, and know whether it’s a free trial or a sponsored product, you already have a pretty good idea of whether a program is coming from a professional developer, and that’s always an important sign in favor of a particular software product or application.

-Jerry Stern is the author of Graphcat Photo Cataloger, editor of ASPects, and is online at Startupware.com.
+Jerry Stern is the author of Graphcat Photo Cataloger, the ASP’s Web Content Manager, and is online at Startupware.com.